-The Fund's approach to attaining the E/S characteristics specified above are outlined in more detail within annex 1 of the Supplement.
+- The Fund's approach to attaining the E/S characteristics specified above are outlined in more detail within Annex 1 of the Supplement.
 By virtue of the approach outlined in Annex 1 and the policies in place (available at www.ericsturdza.com), typically, a minimum proportion of 60% of the Fund's assets are used to attain the E/S characteristics.
 The remaining proportion of 40% are used to pursue additional objectives of the Fund and can include cash and cash equivalent exposures.

-In addition, the Investment Manager is committed to ensuring that it has a higher average ESG risk rating than the average ESG risk rating of the investment universe, as well as ensuring that the portion of the Fund's portfolio with an ESG rating is higher than;
+- In addition, the Investment Manager is committed to ensuring that it has a higher average ESG risk rating than the average ESG risk rating of the investment universe, as well as ensuring that the portion of the Fund's portfolio with an ESG rating is higher than;

-- 90% for equities issued by large capitalisation companies whose registered office is located in developed countries, debt securities and money market instruments with an investment-grade credit rating, or sovereign debt by developed countries; or - 75% for equities issued by large capitalisation companies whose registered office is located in emerging countries, equities issued by small and medium capitalisation companies, debt securities and money market instruments with a high yield credit rating, or sovereign debt by emerging countries. - What is the policy to assess good governance practices of the investee companies?
+- 90% for equities issued by large capitalisation companies whose registered office is located in developed countries, debt securities and money market instruments with an investment-grade credit rating, or sovereign debt by developed countries; or

+- 75% for equities issued by large capitalisation companies whose registered office is located in emerging countries, equities issued by small and medium capitalisation companies, debt securities and money market instruments with a high yield credit rating, or sovereign debt by emerging countries.

+What is the policy to assess good governance practices of the investee companies?

-Investee Companies should follow Good Governance practices as a pre-condition for investment.
+- Investee Companies should follow Good Governance practices as a pre-condition for investment.
 Whilst "good governance" is not defined in the legislation, the Investment Manager and Investment Adviser consider it to be a standard of governance which is broadly reflective of industry-established norms and practices with regards to management structures, corporate culture, compliance with applicable law and the absence of negative events.
-The investment team are responsible for the ongoing assessment and monitoring of the governance practices of the companies in which the Investment Manager and Investment Adviser invest.
+The investment team are responsible for the ongoing assessment and monitoring of the governance practices of the companies in which the Investment Manager and Investment Adviser invests.
 Such an assessment is inherently subjective, and must be made in context of the strategy, using available data and research deemed most relevant.
 The team re-evaluate their initial assessment on an ongoing basis, and when they become aware of new events or information which might have a material impact on their initial determination.

-The Investment Adviser performs its own assessment of the governance practices of the companies and may use any number of internal and external sources.
-In support of this assessment, the Investment Manager provides them with access to governance research produced by a number of external data vendors.
-The Investment Manager independently reviews governance at underlying companies and challenges the Investment Adviser should any concerns be identified.
+- The Investment Adviser performs its own assessment of the governance practices of the companies and may use any number of internal and external sources.
+In support of this assessment, the Investment Manager provides them with access to